electric power, voltage, current, and resistance calculations pie chart - sengpielaudio Checker

 Why there is no such thing as 'RMS watts' or 'watts RMS' and never has been.

-Power is the amount of energy that is converted in a unit of time.
+Power is the amount of energy that is converted to a unit of time.
 Expect to pay more when

 demanding higher power.